Shortwave broadcasting in the United States: Non-religious private broadcasters

 While many private shortwave broadcasters in the United States are operated by religious groups or carry mostly religious programming, there have also been attempts at starting non-religious shortwave stations.

 Two such stations were WRNO in New Orleans and KUSW in Salt Lake City, both of them with a rock and roll music format.
 Both stations were well received by shortwave listeners, but could not make the format successful in the long run.
 KUSW was eventually sold to the Trinity Broadcasting Network and converted into religious broadcaster KTBN.
-WRNO kept its rock & roll format going for most of the 1980s but eventually switched formats to selling brokered airtime to political and religious broadcasts, suffered a damaged transmitter, and eventually ceased broadcasting following the death of its owner, Joe Costello.
-WRNO was acquired by Dr. Robert Mawire and Good News World Outreach in 2001.
+WRNO kept its rock and roll format going for most of the 1980s but eventually switched formats to selling brokered airtime to political and religious broadcasts, suffered a damaged transmitter, and eventually ceased broadcasting following the death of its owner, Joe Costello.
+WRNO was acquired by Robert Mawire and Good News World Outreach in 2001.
 After installing a new transmitter, the station was within just days of returning to the air when Hurricane Katrina struck on August 29, 2005.
 The new transmitter was spared from flood waters, but the antenna was severely damaged by high winds.
-WRNO finally returned to broadcasting in 2009, operating 4 hours per day.
+WRNO finally returned to broadcasting in 2009, operating four hours per day.
 On March 13, 2010, WRNO began transmitting a weekly religious broadcast in Arabic for a portion of its broadcast schedule.

 A notable exception is WBCQ, a non-religious private station operated by Allan Weiner in Maine.
 WBCQ has been a success by brokering much of their airtime to fringe cults like Brother Stair and World's Last Chance, while also carrying some music and entertainment programs.
 WTWW primarily operated as an oldies station targeted at amateur radio and DXing audiences, along with a country music feed targeting eastern Europe; the station leased out one of its channels to LaPorte Church of Christ mainly to subsidize the other channels.
 WTWW went out of business November 9, 2022 and moved most of its programming to WRMI, one of the nation's largest shortwave broadcasters, with LaPorte fully taking over and relaunching WTWW a month later.

 Other private shortwave stations that air a mix of religious and non-religious programs include WRMI (which also relays several International broadcast services), and WWCR.